Bartek-Nowak/Kuro/README.md

 The CLI will prompt you to confirm installation and specify your main CSS file path (defaults to `src/assets/main.css`).

-## 📷 Examples
-To preview available components in action:
+## 🖼️ Preview Components

-1. Clone the repo
+1. Clone the repository

 2. Install dependencies